Virginia voters head to the polls for 2021 primary election

 Polls opened at 6 a.m. and will close at 7 p.m.

 Virginia is one of only two states electing a new governor in 2021; the other is New Jersey.
-The results of the Old Dominion’s gubernatorial race, which is shaping up to be one of the most expensive in Virginia’s history, could set the tone for the national political landscape heading into the 2022 midterm elections, political analysts say.
+The results of the Old Dominion’s gubernatorial race, which is shaping up to be one of the most expensive in its history, could set the tone for the national political landscape heading into the 2022 midterm elections, political analysts say.

 In particular, the turnout and enthusiasm at the polls Tuesday could signal whether Democrats in Virginia — and elsewhere — can maintain their recent gains without having President Donald Trump as a foil in the White House.